Beef Liver for Dogs

 Is Eating Liver Helpful for Your Dog’s Liver?

 This is a principle that has been lauded for thousands of years by natural medicine practitioners like those who practice Traditional Chinese Veterinary Medicine.
-In fact, it also happens to be true.
-Eating liver will help to fortify your dog’s liver.
+It also happens to be true.
+Eating liver will help support your dog’s liver.

 Should You Feed Raw Liver or Cooked Liver?